Skip to content

 MCUboot

 MCUboot is a popular, open-source, secure bootloader for 32-bit microcontrollers.
-As of Jan 2024 it has 1.1k star on GitHub, 2,201 commits and active development month over month.
+As of Jan 2024 it has 1.1k stars on GitHub, 2,201 commits and active development month over month.
 It is designed to be run from flash memory3.

 A screenshot of MCUboot’s homepage as of Jan 2024.